KeyboardKit/KeyboardKit/README.md

     <img src ="Resources/Demo.gif" width=450 />
 </p>

-KeyboardKit supports custom input keys, layout, design, behavior, etc. You can even use completely custom views.
+KeyboardKit lets you customize all parts of the keyboard.
+You can use custom layouts, designs, behavior, etc. and make any key or gesture trigger any action.
+You can even use completely custom views and just use the underlying functionality.

+You can use KeyboardKit in many different ways.
+Keyboard extensions can use it to create custom keyboards.
+Apps can use it to check keyboard enabled state, full access, state, provide settings etc. Furthermore, any target can use it to build upon its models and functionality.